Best Betta Fish Plants

 Crypt is an excellent option for beginners as it requires little maintenance and grows slowly, reducing the need for frequent trimming.

-Occasionally, the plant may undergo “crypt melt,” causing its leaves to dissolve.
+Occasionally, the plant may undergo crypt melt, causing its leaves to dissolve.
 However, they typically regrow in different colors after acclimating to the tank conditions.
-If there are shrimp in the tank, they can help clean the melted leaves; otherwise, the leaves can be removed manually.
+If you have shrimps in the tank, they can help clean the melted leaves; otherwise, remove these leaves manually.

 6. Water Sprite (Ceratopteris Thalictroides)